• Skip to primary navigation

 I remember the time we tried to fry chicken without any oil.
 Spoiler: It didn't work.

-Sunflower oil boasts a high smoke point, making it perfect for frying.
+Sunflower oil has a high smoke point, making it perfect for frying.
 Canola, on the other hand, is a heart-healthy pick with less saturated fat.

 It's not just about the smoke point or the fat content.
 It's about us, our health, and our crispy chicken dreams.